 Rachael recounted some of those challenges when she shared her story at WGU’s commencement in Houston in 2016.
 She said: “I grew up impoverished, a prison inmate’s daughter, neglected and abused, hungry, uneducated and destined to be unsuccessful.”

 Now, as a teacher, she creates an engaging environment for her 9th-grade biology students, instilling them with wisdom from Dr. Seuss’ "The Lorax," which has become her life motto.

 When she’s not teaching science or wrangling her two boys, Rachael likes to be outdoors, camping, hiking, swimming, or just enjoying nature around her.

-WGU’s alumni network now has more than 175,000 graduates living in all 50 states.
+WGU’s alumni network has grown significantly and we have graduates living in all 50 states.
 In 2020, the alumni team launched the WGU Alumni Podcast as a new way to engage with its growing alumni base.
 Each episode highlights the incredible work that our alumni are doing in their local communities and the impact it is having.
 We also share benefits, perks, resources and partner information to help you stay engaged and get the most out of the alumni community.

 Sara VanWinkle serves as Director of Alumni Relations and joined the university in that role in 2019.
 Sara comes from Northwest Arkansas, where she served as senior producer and content editor for the Event Solutions (shows and events) team for the world’s largest retailer.

 Sara received her B.A. in Journalism from Harding University and has a diverse background in hospital marketing, newspapers, corporate communications, and event production.
 Starting this podcast has been something she’s wanted to do for more than a year.